About

 The Building

-In 2004, the building was registered as a nonprofit set to become a museum commemorating the voices and musical talent of West Tennessee, sealing the Carnegie’s destiny as a part of music history throughout the world.
-In the following years, countless original relics were donated primarily by local entrepreneur Randy Williams, a Jackson native and friend of Carl Perkins.
-The Legends of Tennessee Music Museum began to take shape over the course of a decade as Randy worked with museum officials to install displays to create the building we know today.
-Ten years later, in 2014, the Legends of Tennessee Music Museum was officially opened to the public with over 500 relics of preserved music history from local legends, current performers, and even memorabilia from venues such as the House of Blues and the Hard Rock Cafe.
+In 2004, a nonprofit started its mission to create a museum commemorating the voices and musical talent of West Tennessee.
+In the following years, countless original relics were collected primarily by local entrepreneur Randy Williams, a Jackson native and friend of Carl Perkins.
+The Legends of Tennessee Music Museum began to take shape over the course of a decade as Williams worked with museum officials to install displays to create the building we know today.
+Ten years later, in 2014, the Legends of Tennessee Music Museum was officially opened to the public with over 500 relics of preserved music history from local artists, current performers, and even memorabilia from venues such as the Hard Rock Cafe.